aws-cloudformation/cfn-lint-visual-studio-code/README.md

 Requires cfn-lint to be installed: `pip install cfn-lint`

-For more information about cfn-lint can be found [here](https://github.com/awslabs/cfn-python-lint)
+More information about cfn-lint can be found [here](https://github.com/awslabs/cfn-python-lint)

 ## Extension Settings